 - Balance among SGPP Schools, disciplines, and degree level.
 Representation from all Schools and across disciplines and degree levels is sought in the final selection.

-This workshop is designed to help faculty begin the process of discovering and developing themselves as teachers.
-Participants will define their teaching style and teaching philosophy, learn some constructivist learning theory, explore teaching excellence through the lens of Lasallian pedagogy, and develop critically reflective practices for continual growth.
+This workshop is designed to help faculty begin the process of discovering and developing the power of community and sociality in learning.
+Participants will define their teaching style and teaching philosophy, explore teaching excellence through the lens of Lasallian pedagogy, and develop critically reflective practices for continual growth.

 Personal Potential and Performance for Instruction